flusio/Flus/docs/technical_stack.md

 JavaScript relies on both [Stimulus](https://github.com/stimulusjs/stimulus) (a “modest” framework) and [Turbolinks](https://github.com/turbolinks/turbolinks) (used to speed up navigation on the application).
 The dependencies are managed with [NPM](https://www.npmjs.com/), the default Node package manager.
+NPM is not needed in production because I bundle assets and add them in the repository at each new release.

 The test suite is runned over [GitHub Actions](https://github.com/features/actions).
 It’s using [PHPUnit 9](https://phpunit.de/) as a testing framework and